xtr-dev/suggestive/README.md

     // show the popup above or below anchor based on available space around anchor preferredPosition = SuggestionWindow.PreferredPosition.BEST_FIT,

+    // dismisses the popup when the back button is pressed dismissOnBackPress = true,

     // the input query callback, called for every text change event on anchor
     //  (with exclusions as mandated by the minCharacters and onQueryThrottle options)